lorentzkim/misao-chan/README.md

 ### Pizza

-    Implemented: No
+    Implemented: Yes
-    Usage: pizza 10m message
+    Usage: pizza 10m "message goes here"

 Pizza is basically a timer.
 10m is an example time, meaning 10 minutes.
 After 10 minutes, bot will reply back with message you assigned it with.
+Anything between the ""s will be parsed as the return message.

+This feature does not yet rely on the mongodb to store pizza values in-case the bot instance is closed.

 ### 8-ball